 Academic writing is a mysterious topic.
-Only a select portion of the population engages in it, and it often relies on highly specialized language and a labyrinthine system of citations to impart meaning.
+Only a select portion of the population engages in it, and those that do must navigate a labyrinth of specialized language and citations.

-At Scribendi, we strive to provide the best proofreading and editing services to our clients while also equipping them with the knowledge they need to make informed decisions about their orders.
-In keeping with these goals, we've carefully selected five common misconceptions about academic proofreading and editing that we'll discuss and dispel below.
+At Scribendi, we strive to provide the best proofreading and editing services to our clients while also providing them with the knowledge they need to make informed decisions about their orders.
+Below, we'll discuss and dispel five common misconceptions about academic proofreading and editing.
+Read on to learn more.

 #1 Editors and Proofreaders Might Rewrite Your Material